vibbits/gentle-hands-on-python/src/05_Collections.md

 ```
 :::

 As you progress through the course we will use other facilities provided by the Python standard library.
+It's very
-It's very useful to be aware of them so that you don't need to re-invent what is already available.
+useful to be aware of them so that you don't need to re-invent what is already available.

-You might already appreciate the utility of lists, if not the next few exercises aim to demonstrate how they can be useful.
-In order to complete the next exercises you will need to know how to perform some operations on lists as a whole.
+You might already appreciate the utility of lists, if not the next few exercises aim to demonstrate how they can be
+useful.
+In order to complete the next exercises you will need to know how to perform some operations on lists as a
+whole.
 Here are 3 new things to become acquainted with:

-* The `sorted()` function will sort any collection, including lists
+* The `sorted()` function sorts lists
-* The `in` operator is a predicate evaluating to `True` if `x in collection`.
+* The `in` operator checks if a value is contained in a list.
-* `operator.itemgetter()` from the `operator` library behaves like the index (`[]`) operator.
+* `operator.itemgetter()` is a function that behaves like the index (`[]`) operator.

 The first 2 definitions are available to you without needing to `import` a library.
-These descriptions probably seem very vague, so let's experiment with them to see what they do.
+Let us experiment to see what they do.

 ::: {.cell .code}
 ```python